 What’s in the archive is described here.

-You can contact the Crickley Hill Archaeological Trust, and make donations to the work here.
+You can contact the Crickley Hill Archaeological Trust, and make donations to their work here.

 You can buy copies of the various excavation publications here.